vidhi7/SoftwareHut-2013/documentation/software_requirements.md

 #####5.1	Performance Requirements
 The projects target is to support several hundreds of concurrent user accessing the system.Scalability is very important so the system has been planned with this in mind.
 #####5.2	Safety Requirements
-Unit testing will be done for the aplet and servlet after development.
+Unit testing will be done for the aplet and servlet after and during development.
 The servlet will be deployed on a cluster of servers which has to be tested.
 Live and penetration testing will be implemented.
 #####5.3	Security Requirements
 The application will use a MSISDN which in translation is the phone number of the user, this information has to be handled under the Data Protection Act (1998).
 The server will have to be safe from malicious attack as SQL-Injection, DoS(Denial-of-service).
+Ciphering SMS from the handset to the server, and vice versa.
+Redundancy checks for SMS's to make sure they've not been tampered with will be implemented.
+The load balancer, server, ESME/SMSC will all be the same VPN network so that requests can only be accepted on the VPN bind address.
 #####5.4	Software Quality Attributes
 N/A
 ####6.
 Other Requirements	N/A